easu978/KNN_project/README.md

 1. Aggregate the predictions, except for those that equal the y_test, into a list
 2. call the list in (1) above, Error_rate
 3. consider a range of values for K higher than 1(say,K=23,31), and re-train the model accordingly
-4. plot a simple lineplot of Error_rate vs K-values.
+4. plot a simple lineplot of Error_rate vs K-values(see plots attached).
 ```python
 Error_rate = []